-The house photos show the various stages involved in the application of an Andura exterior wall coating to this pebbledashed house, including the repairs, the masking up of windows (and the lower brick work in this case), the “bagging” coat (a special mix of sand and cement bonding slurry).
+The photos show the various stages involved in the application of an NPA exterior wall coating to this pebbledashed house, including the repairs, the masking up of windows (and the lower brick work in this case), the “bagging” coat (a special mix of sand and cement bonding slurry).

-Here is the front in a “work in progress” state.
+Here is the front of the house in a “work in progress” state.

-Also the waterproof primer, and the top coating of a weather resistant exterior textured wall coating.
+Also the photo above shows the waterproof primer stage, in readiness for the spray application of the top coating of a weather resistant exterior textured wall coating.

 This is the same side elevation we saw earlier, but now it is repaired and weatherproofed with our wall coating

-And here is what the front now looks like!
+And here is what the front of the house now looks like!